James Hobrecht: Influence and legacy

-When James Hobrecht was commanded to head the urban planning commission for Berlin in 1859 he was just 34 years old and he had only minor experience compared to the size of the project which included 14 chapters.
-Actually he was just replacing a colleague who had fallen sick at the time.
+When James Hobrecht was commanded to head the urban planning commission for Berlin in 1859, he was just 34 years old, and he had only minor experience compared to the size of the project, which included 14 chapters.
+Actually, he was just replacing a colleague who had fallen sick at the time.
 The shortcomings of the crowded Mietskaserne tenement blocks were largely attributed to that fact by historians in the early 20th century.
-Even the deadly street fights of fascist and communist squadrons in those area have been traced back to the Hobrecht-Plan that he created at that time.
-Modern historians are more favourable as his writings do also include chapters on estimates of the social consequences and his planning was good enough for later reformations that allowed Berlin to grow successfully.
+Even the deadly street fights of fascist and communist squadrons in those areas have been traced back to the Hobrecht-Plan that he created at that time.
+Modern historians are more favourable as his writings also include chapters on estimates of the social consequences, and his planning was good enough for later reformations that allowed Berlin to grow successfully.

-In 1868 he published the influential paper "Ueber öffentliche Gesundheitspflege und die Bildung eines Central-Amts für öffentliche Gesundheitspflege im Staate" (on the public health issues and the founding of a central office in the government) that was spawned by a Cholera epidemic at the time.
+In 1868, he published the influential paper "Ueber öffentliche Gesundheitspflege und die Bildung eines Central-Amts für öffentliche Gesundheitspflege im Staate" (on the public health issues and the founding of a central office in the government) that was spawned by a cholera epidemic at the time.
 He is still favouring the "Durcheinanderwohnen" (mixed class housing) in the tenement areas but criticizes the catastrophic housing conditions that had developed in the Wilhelmine Ring of Berlin.
-He finds support from Rudolph Virchow who had the same agenda on improving public health and housing conditions.
-With his wide knowledge on sewer systems and land-use for its pipes, he is the technician being in need to bring these reform ideas into reality.
+He finds support from Rudolph Virchow, who had the same agenda on improving public health and housing conditions.
+With his wide knowledge on sewer systems and land-use for its pipes, he is the technician who is in need to bring these reform ideas into reality.

-Soon after his return to Berlin he is one of the founders of the "Deutsche Vierteljahrsschrift für öffentliche Gesundheitspflege" (Quarterly Magazine on Public Health) in 1869.
-Between 1870 and 1879 he publishes 13 issues of "Reinigung und Entwässerung von Berlin.
+Soon after his return to Berlin, he was one of the founders of the "Deutsche Vierteljahrsschrift für öffentliche Gesundheitspflege" (Quarterly Magazine on Public Health) in 1869.
+Between 1870 and 1879 he published 13 issues of "Reinigung und Entwässerung von Berlin.
 Einleitende Verhandlungen und Berichte über mehrere auf Veranlassung des Magistrats der Königlichen Haupt- und Residenzstadt Berlin angestellte Versuche und Untersuchungen" (water treatment and sewer systems of Berlin.
 Introduction and reports on experiments and studies on request of the municipal government of Berlin).
-When the Berlin sewer system started to work successfully, with much of an improvement to inhabitants of Berlin, he became a well-known expert in the field - helping later with the planning in Moscow in 1880, in Tokyo in 1886 and in Cairo in 1892.
+When the Berlin sewer system started to work successfully, with much of an improvement to the inhabitants of Berlin, he became a well-known expert in the field, helping later with the planning in Moscow in 1880, in Tokyo in 1886, and in Cairo in 1892.